gsa-ixd/Control/README.md

 ### Class 04
 - Advanced Audio Visual Outputs
-- Gain, pan, samples
+- Audio – dynamic gain, pan, rate, sample triggering
-- Frame scrubbing,colour control
+- Video control dynamic frame scrubbing, colour control, filters
-- Advanced graphical output eg: PVectors. <br>
+- Combining multiple sketches into 1 scene using PGraphics<br>

 **Homework** : This is the last of the practical workshops. take what you know and adapt the techniques to your own ideas and contexts.
 Check the canvas calendar for Sign-up Tutorial slots and Reviews.